labthings/picamerax/docs/recipes2.rst

 Just as unencoded RGB data can be captured as images, the Pi's camera module can also capture an unencoded stream of RGB (or YUV) video data.
-Combining this with the methods presented in :ref:`custom_outputs` (via the classes from :mod:`picamera.array`), we can produce a fairly rapid color detection script:
+Combining this with the methods presented in :ref:`custom_outputs` (via the classes from :mod:`picamerax.array`), we can produce a fairly rapid color detection script:

 .. literalinclude:: examples/color_detect.py